Environmental Investigation And Cleanup - Elmira High School

 Figure 1: Planned and Completed IRM Cleanup Activities

-Unisys began IRM #5 Amendment 2 (IRM #5A2) in October 2021, to remove contaminated soils and former industrial sewers from the EHS athletic fields north of the football field (NAF).
-To date, an estimated 110,000 cubic yards of soil (approximately 205,000 tons) were excavated and disposed of off-site at approved facilities.
-Excavation activities and waste shipment were substantially completed in May 2023 to facilitate NAF restoration.
-Ongoing activities are addressing soil impacts along EHS property boundaries.
+The most recently completed IRM at EHS began in October 2021.
+Unisys began removing contaminated soils and former industrial sewers from the EHS North Athletic Fields (NAF) under IRM 5A2.
+In the deepest NAF excavation, soil removal extended to the water table approximately 14–18 feet below ground surface.
+An estimated 111,600 cubic yards of soil (approx. 210,000 tons) have been excavated and disposed of off-site at approved facilities.
+Excavation activities and waste shipment from EHS were substantially completed in May 2023 to facilitate NAF restoration.
+Additional activities that addressed soil impacts along the EHS property boundaries were completed in April 2024.
+The activities completed as part of IRM 5A2 and NAF restoration will be detailed in a comprehensive NAF Construction Completion Report scheduled for December 2024.
 Impacted groundwater or soil below the water table will be addressed in the final site remedy.

 IRM #5 Amendment 2 (PDF) (10.8 MB) provided additional remedial construction details related to the removal of the former industrial sewer along the eastern property line and ground preparation for stadium related subsurface utilities.